ihmeuw/vivarium_research/docs/source/models/cause.rst

 prevalence``).
 However, in certain scenarios, this may not always be the case.

-  In situations when the general population is represented in the denominator rather than the at risk population...

-    If the prevalence of a condition is *small*, ``1 - prevalence`` ~ ``1``.
-    In these cases, incidence calculated as the number of new cases per person-years in the *entire* population will be *approximately* equal to the number of new cases per person-years in the *at-risk* population.
-    Therefore, the approximation will be fairly accurate and likely not have a large impact on the model transition rates.

-    If the prevalence of a condition is *large*, ``(1 - prevalence)`` < ``1``.
-    In these cases, the approximation will be more inaccurate and may bias the model transition rates.
+  Incidence rates that use person-time of the *overall* population as the denomination rather than the *at-risk* population are **biased** data sources for cause model transitions rates, *especially* if the prevalence of the condition is large.

   Therefore, it is important to understand how incidence data sources used for cause models are measured and whether the population in the denominator